Skip to Content

 Note

-Using characters such as curly brackets ({ }) in a service path is not possible when manually defining services.
-To use unallowed characters in a service path, instead provide an OpenAPI document defining the path in Step 2: Existing API.
+You cannot use characters such as curly brackets ({ }) in a service path when you manually define services.
+To use unallowed characters in a service path, instead provide an OpenAPI document defining the path in the Existing API tab.

 OpenAPI document auto-discovery